getValue88/sM/README.md

 # sM
 First project using canvas HTML5 and typescript (WIP)

-    npm i --> install all dependencies.

-    npm run compile

-    then execute index.html on your favourite browser.
+    Clone or download this repository then execute index.html on your favourite browser.

 How To Play:

     W A S D or arrows to move.
     Z or K to pick things.
     I and P to display inventories.
+    1 - 4 to switch beetween PC inventary boxes when you have more than one